 If your Tier 4 visa application is refused, once you receive a refusal notice it is important that you inform us as soon as possible for further advice; you should contact us as soon as possible and send us a copy of your refusal notice through to firstname.lastname@example.org.

-UKVI permit applicants from designated countries to submit fewer supporting documents with their application.
+UKVI permits applicants from designated countries to submit fewer supporting documents with their application.
 Check if you qualify for differentiation.

-You must be applying from your home country to be eligible for this different application route.
+You must be applying from your home country or country of residence to be eligible for this different application route.

 While differentiation applicants do not need to send some documents, they should have them available in case the Home Office asks to see them.